gorankarlic/lecture-dlt/README.md

 1. Find _peers_
 2. Once found, it will start downloading a local copy of the blockchain

+> If it fails to find any peers then your network or local firewall might be blocking the connection.
+Try following:
+>
+> 1. Temporarily disable your firewall
+> 1. Use a less restrictive network, like your mobile phone hotspot

 If you want to stop your node press `CTRL+C`.